 This article was first published in the 2016 edition of WA Mining Club‘s Minesite, an annual collection of the club’s activities as well as those of its members.
-Ron is an active participant of WA Mining Club and never misses an opportunity to pen a few words.
+I’m an active participant of WA Mining Club and never miss an opportunity to pen a few words.

 I have been collecting Lion investment clocks since 1994.
 So what’s good about this clock?
 Continually updated by Robin and Hedley Widdup, the clock gives us an indication as to the likelihood and timing of the next resources boom.
 As featured in the Lion Selection Group’s Lion Analyst August 2016, the Lion Clock hand has struck seven, and the liquidity tap is on.
 It states:

 “In early 2016, sentiment swung back to miners, led strongly by gold miners.
 Along with equity price increases, there has been a commensurate opening of the fund raising market both for listed companies and more recently for companies hoping to list.
 The opening of the IPO market for miners is a crucial indicator of investor sentiment – therefore it is now 7 o’clock.”

 While the cycle and time marches on, however, I suggest we take a deep breath and pause to ask ourselves a few questions.
 Did we learn anything from the boom just passed, and several others, that were a gift given to so many of us?
 Did we keep enough ‘powder dry’ to survive and prosper through the inevitable downturn?

 As we make our plans to conquer the next boom, I would like to think there are some basic lessons and values we can learn from our history.

 One critical point is that progression should be controlled and measured.
 I gave a presentation titled Humility at the Australian Mineral Foundation Conference dinner in 1995.
 The following is an excerpt: